MHickey2/EssenChelle-Oils/TESTING.md

 - The newsletter is a fictional feature and is just for educational purposes.

 **Testing**
-Tested by entering an email and submitting the details, and the email has been successfully added the User to the mailing list.
+Tested by entering an email and submitting the details, and the email submitted has been successfully added to the mailing list.

 Tests Passed &#x2611;